mtimjones/7drl_2023_ideas/BorgRL.md

 ### Actions Window
 The actions window shows the key-bindings used to play the game.
 Some actions are controlled by the mode (which is changed by mouse wheel up/down).
+Mode can be {Assimilate, Attack, Mine, Scavange, Heal, Dock, Recycle}.

 ## Controls
 The player uses the mouse and/or keyboard.
 Below are some examples of mouse and/or keyboard play.